garden-io/garden/docs/reference/providers/kubernetes.md

       # Set to true to allow insecure connections to the registry (without SSL).
       insecure: false

-    # The ingress class to use on configured Ingresses (via the `kubernetes.io/ingress.class` annotation)
+    # The ingress class or ingressClassName to use on configured Ingresses (via the `kubernetes.io/ingress.class`
+    # annotation or `spec.ingressClassName` field depending on the kubernetes version)
     # when deploying `container` services.
 Use this if you have multiple ingress controllers in your cluster.
     ingressClass: